 REST is a great choice for projects where simplicity and standardization are key.
 It’s well-suited for:

 GraphQL shines in scenarios where flexibility and efficiency are paramount.
-It’s ideal for:
+Consider using GraphQL for: